Ken-Crowley/Diffusion-Simulations/README.md

 # Diffusion-Simulations
-Simulations of diffusion coded in MATLAB originally and then re-coded in FORTRAN
+Simulations of diffusion coded in MATLAB originally and then re-coded in FORTRAN for faster use.